South Tyrolean settlement Wilten West

 Worth knowing

-After the First World War, the historic province of Tyrol was divided at the Brenner border.
-The German-speaking population of South Tyrol suffered more and more reprisals under Mussolini's fascist regime.
-This led to disagreements between Benito Mussolini and Adolf Hitler.
-Mussolini wanted to Italianise the German-speaking South Tyroleans, whereas Hitler had promised to unite all German-speaking ethnic groups.
-In 1939, the two dictators agreed to give the German-speaking population of South Tyrol the opportunity to resettle from Italy to the German Reich.
-The propaganda in favour of the resettlement under the motto "Home to the realm" had an effect.
-The majority of German-speaking South Tyroleans chose to emigrate northwards.
+The origin of the South Tyrolean settlement reflects Tyrolean history in the first half of the 20th century.
+After the First World War, the historic region of Tyrol was divided at the Brenner border.
+Under Mussolini’s fascist regime, the German-speaking population of South Tyrol was subjected to increasing repression.
+This led to tensions between Benito Mussolini and Adolf Hitler.
+While Mussolini aimed to Italianize the German-speaking South Tyroleans, Hitler had promised to unite all German-speaking ethnic groups.
+In 1939, the two dictators agreed to offer the German-speaking population of South Tyrol the option of resettlement from Italy to the German Reich.
+German propaganda promoting the relocation under the slogan “Heim ins Reich” (“Home into the Reich”) proved effective.

 "South Tyroleans, confess yourselves!
 A difficult but proud hour calls on you to confess for your blood and your people, to decide whether you will finally renounce your German nationality for yourselves and your descendants or whether you will proudly and freely confess your German identity.
 You are not choosing between your homeland and Galicia, but between a South Tyrol that has become alien to us and the land that the Führer will assign to us in the German Reich.
 The decision is difficult, but not in doubt for a moment, because we know what we owe to the call of our German blood, the German people and our Führer.
 We sacrifice the clod to the great goal, the great, holy German Reich."